status-im/specs/docs/stable/6-payloads.md

 ### MembershipUpdateMessage and MembershipUpdateEvent

 `MembershipUpdateEvent` is a message used to propagate information about group membership changes in a group chat.
-The details are in the [Group chats specs](./../draft/7-group-chat.md)
+The details are in the [Group chats specs](./../draft/7-group-chat.md).

 ## Upgradability

 There are two ways to upgrade the protocol without breaking compatibility:

-- Accretion is always supported
+- A node always supports accretion
-- Deletion of existing fields or messages is not supported and might break compatibility
+- A node does not support deletion of existing fields or messages, which might break compatibility

 ## Security Considerations